weewx/weewx/docs_src/quickstarts/redhat.md

 The first time you install WeeWX, you must configure `yum` so that it will trust weewx.com, and know where to find the WeeWX releases.

-1. Tell your system to trust weewx.com:
+1. Configure `yum` to use `epel-release`, since some of the Python modules required by WeeWX are in that respository.
     ```{.shell .copy}
+    sudo dnf config-manager --set-enabled crb
+    sudo dnf -y install epel-release
+    ```

+2. Tell your system to trust weewx.com:

+    ```{.shell .copy}
     sudo rpm --import https://weewx.com/keys.html
     ```

-2. Tell `yum` where to find the WeeWX repository.
+3. Tell `yum` where to find the WeeWX repository.

     ```{.shell .copy}
     curl -s https://weewx.com/yum/weewx.repo | \
         sudo tee /etc/yum.repos.d/weewx.repo
-    ```
-    If you are using Redhat 8, you must also configure `yum` to use `epel-release`, since some of the Python modules are in that respository.
-    ```{.shell .copy}
-    sudo dnf config-manager --set-enabled crb
-    sudo dnf -y install epel-release
     ```

 !!!
 Note